5 benefits of laser therapy for pets

-- Decreased inflammation.
-Blood and lymph vessels are dilated, increasing blood circulation and decreasing swelling.
+- Blood and lymph vessels are dilated, increasing blood circulation and decreasing swelling.
 Laser therapy also decreases the production of pro-inflammatory prostaglandins.

-- Decreased pain.
-Nerve sensitivity is decreased and the production of naturally pain relieving endorphins is increased.
+- Nerve sensitivity is decreased and the production of naturally pain relieving endorphins is increased.

-- Accelerated healing.
-Light photons penetrate into targeted tissues to accelerate cellular reproduction and growth.
+- Light photons penetrate into targeted tissues to accelerate cellular reproduction and growth.